Size-adaptive Hypothesis Testing for Fairness: Background and Related Work

-Intersectionality~\citep{crenshaw2013demarginalizing,Gohar2023ASO} demands analysis at the cross‑sections of multiple protected attributes (e.g.\ “Black women over 50’’).
+Intersectionality~\citep{crenshaw2013demarginalizing,Gohar2023ASO, ghosh2021characterizing, ferrara2024bias} demands analysis at the cross‑sections of multiple protected attributes (e.g.\ “Black women over 50’’).
 Empirical studies such as \textit{Gender Shades}~\citep{buolamwini2018gender} revealed accuracy gaps that only appear at such intersections.
-Yet the number of subgroups grows exponentially with attribute count, leaving most groups sparsely represented. \citep{foulds2020intersectional} formalised this “resolution limit’’ and demonstrated that point estimates become statistically meaningless in the low‑data regime.
+Yet the number of subgroups grows exponentially with attribute count, leaving most groups sparsely represented.
+Foulds et al.~\citep{foulds2020intersectional} formalized this “resolution limit’’ and demonstrated that point estimates become statistically meaningless in the low‑data regime.
 Subsequent work proposed auditing algorithms that search adaptively for large‑effect subgroups without exhaustively enumerating all intersections~\citep{kearns2018preventing, morina2019auditing}, but these methods still deliver binary verdicts on noisy estimates.

-Complementary to these estimation strategies, \citep{molina2022bounding} provide high‑probability \emph{bounds} that connect easily measured \emph{marginal} fairness to otherwise intractable intersectional fairness.
+Complementary to these estimation strategies, Molina and Loiseau~\citep{molina2022bounding} provide high‑probability \emph{bounds} that connect easily measured \emph{marginal} fairness to otherwise intractable intersectional fairness.
 Their analysis shows when marginal guarantees suffice and offers computable certificates that scale to many attributes.

 A direct frequentist remedy is to report confidence intervals (CIs) around each fairness metric.
-Bootstrap CIs for Demographic Parity, Equalized Odds, and related metrics are supported in \textsc{Fairlearn} and have been advocated by \citep{besse2018confidence}, \citep{del2019central}, and \citep{cherian2024statistical}.
-In NLP, \citep{ethayarajh-2020-classifier} introduce \emph{Bernstein‑bounded unfairness}, deriving analytic Bernstein bounds that convert a small, partially annotated sample into a tight confidence interval on bias.
+Bootstrap CIs for Demographic Parity, Equalized Odds, and related metrics are supported in \textsc{Fairlearn} and have been advocated by Besse et al.~\citep{besse2018confidence}, Del Barrio et al.~\citep{del2019central}, and Cherian and Candès~\citep{cherian2024statistical}.
+In NLP, Ethayarajh~\citep{ethayarajh-2020-classifier} introduces \emph{Bernstein‑bounded unfairness}, deriving analytic Bernstein bounds that convert a small, partially annotated sample into a tight confidence interval on bias.
 Wide intervals immediately signal when data are insufficient to draw conclusions, a property exploited in the \textit{FairlyUncertain} benchmark~\citep{barrainkua2024uncertainty}.
-Nevertheless, CIs provide only marginal improvements when sample sizes are extremely small.
+Nevertheless, Bootstrap CIs are not reliable when sample sizes are extremely small.
+Additionally, Himmelreich et al. \citep{pmlr-v279-himmelreich25a} advocate for hypothesis testing for fairness in intersectional settings; however, differently from us they focus on the accuracy computed per group and solely rely on central limit results, without considering alternatives for small sample sizes.